-In transverse fracture (Figure 1.2A) the bifacial nature of leaf mesophyll is apparent with columnar palisade cells beneath the upper surface and irregular shaped cells forming the spongy mesophyll below.
+In transverse fracture as shown below in Figure 1.2(A) the bifacial nature of leaf mesophyll is apparent with columnar cells in the palisade layer beneath the upper surface and irregular shaped cells forming the spongy mesophyll below.
 Large intercellular airspaces, particularly in the spongy mesophyll, facilitate gaseous diffusion.
-The lower surface of this leaf is shown in Figure 1.2B.
+The lower surface of this leaf is shown in Figure 1.2(B).
 On the left-hand side, the epidermis is present with its irregular array of stomata.
-Diagonally through the centre is a vein with broken-off hair cells and on the right the epidermis has been fractured off revealing spongy mesophyll cells.
+Diagonally through the centre is a vein with broken-off hair cells and on the right the epidermis has been fractured off revealing spongy mesophyll cells beneath.
 Light micrographs of sections cut parallel to the leaf surface (paradermal) through palisade (C) and spongy (D) tissue reveal chloroplasts lying in a single layer and covering most of the internal cell wall surface adjacent to airspaces.
-Significantly, they are rarely present on walls that adjoin another cell.
-Despite the appearance of close packing, palisade cell surfaces are generally exposed to intercellular airspace.
+Significantly, chloroplasts are rarely present on walls that adjoin another cell.
+Despite the appearance of close packing, mesophyll cell surfaces within the palisade layer are generally exposed to intercellular airspace.
 Inward diffusion of CO2 to chloroplasts is thereby facilitated.